-Primeau Forensics was originally contacted by Bill Kelly,?a researcher for the JFK Assassination in connection with Duquesne University.
-He asked Audio Forensic Expert Ed Primeau to assemble and enhance the original Air Force One radio transmissions.
-It was at that time that Ed Primeau realized just how special this case would be, examining the events that were recorded the day JFK was assassinated 50 years ago.
+Primeau Forensics was originally contacted by Bill Kelly, a researcher for the JFK assassination in connection with Duquesne University.
+He asked audio forensic expert, Ed Primeau, to assemble and enhance the original Air Force One radio transmissions.
+It was at that time that Ed realized just how special this case would be, examining the events that were recorded the day JFK was assassinated 50 years ago.

 At the end of this post is a fully enhanced digital audio file available for listening and downloading of the government conversation that occurred at the time of the assassination of President John F. Kennedy.
-However, the Announcer at the beginning of the recording ?is the poorest quality of the entire 2:01:59.
+However, the beginning of the recording is the poorest quality of the entire file.

 The quality of technology back then was very poor which weighs heavy on understanding the dialogue of the radio transmissions even after audio enhancement.
-It was at this time that Primeau had an idea.
-He decided to create a video which displays the transcript on screen while the dialogue from the radio transmission plays.
+It was at this time that Ed had an idea.
+He decided to create a video that displays the transcript on the screen while the dialogue from the radio transmission plays.

-After that, Primeau recorded authentic footage from a private jet cockpit via a pilot who is a good friend of Primeau’s.
+After that, Ed recorded authentic footage from a private jet cockpit via a pilot who is a good friend.
 This footage enhances the experience of listening to the flight deck recordings with a closed caption type text add on.

 It may take a while to get your ears acclimated to this early, mobile technology.
 Primeau Forensics has carefully removed unnecessary radio static and squeals to accommodate better listening.
 Above all, it is recommended that you use a combination of speakers and headphones to best listen to these recordings.